aeharding/sevenhills/src/index.md

 <div class="spring-special-banner">
   <h2>Solo Skydive $125 Spring Special!</h2>

-  Your chance to take your solo skydive at the __lowest price of the year!__ Book now to take the class in __April__ or __May__ to get this great price.
+  Your chance to take your solo skydive at the __lowest price of the year!__ Book now to take the class in __May__ to get this great price.
 Call (608) 244 - 5252 to sign up!
 Subject to availability, classes fill up quickly.
   <br><br>
   [Click here to learn more](../solo-skydiving-wisconsin)
 </div>